 Users will be able to carry the console with them while they're out and about, but will be able to dock it when at home in order to play games on a big screen.

 Also interestingly, the report claims that the console will come with detachable controllers which will clip onto either side of the device's screen and use a modular system to swap out control components.

 It was reassuring to read the report, after the console's completely absence from E3 2016, where Nintendo didn't share a peep about its new console.

 Nintendo hasn't revealed much about the Nintendo NX, but thanks to a recent earnings call we finally have a release date for Nintendo's next console, and it's happening in March 2017.

 The company has hinted at a dramatically different system in the NX, but has kept tight-lipped on what shape the console will take.
-Will there be a portable element like the rumors suggest?
-Will there be a fitness tie-in?
-It's all to play for.
+We still have no official word on whether or not there'll be a portable element like the rumors suggest, or whether there'll be a fitness tie-in.